jedihe/envs-gateway/README.md

 docker-compose up -d
 ```

-Notice that the previous step also created the 'traefik_webgateway' network
+Notice that the previous step also created the 'traefik' network
 (bridge mode).
 The traefik container is set to be running always (unless it's
 explicitly stopped).

 Next, update every env docker-compose.yml file to connect the web/app service
-to the traefik_webgateway network, but make sure they still can communicate
+to the traefik network, but make sure they still can communicate with any
-with any back-end service (e.g. db):
+back-end service (e.g. db):

 ```